 • Pay attention to other auditions and take notes of the ones you enjoy.
 What makes them great?
 Learn from others.

-• Don't complain, and try your best even if you are not an experienced dancer.
+• Don't complain.
 Remember, your audition is as much about who you are off the stage as how you perform on the stage.

 • Some auditioners will be asked to read for roles on this day.
 If you are not asked to read for a role it does NOT mean you have been cut from the show.